g45t345rt/game_engine/README.md

 ### Game engine

-Simple hierarchy based component system in javascript.
+Simple tree based component system in javascript.
 Works in the browser and nodejs.

 ##### Start developing by using